AY2021S1-CS2103T-T13-3/tp/docs/UserGuide.md

 <center> Figure 4 - Homepage View </center>

 The homepage will display the statistics of your program, today's schedule and quote of the day as shown in the figure above.
-If you do not have any planned schedules for the day, it will display `There are no schedules assigned today!`.
+If you do not have any planned schedules for the day, it will display `There is no schedules assigned today!`.

 <div markdown="block" class="alert alert-warning">